-We have discovered and, in collaboration with Allergan, are developing AC-262271, a small molecule product candidate for the treatment of glaucoma.
+We have discovered and, in collaboration with Allergan, are developing a small molecule product candidate for the treatment of glaucoma.
 Using our proprietary drug discovery platform, we identified a subtype of the muscarinic receptors that controls intraocular pressure and discovered lead compounds that selectively activate this target.
-In preclinical models, AC-262271 has demonstrated a promising preclinical profile, including robust efficacy and a long duration of action.
-Allergan is conducting Phase I clinical trials in glaucoma patients with AC-262271.
+In preclinical models, our product candidate has demonstrated a promising preclinical profile, including robust efficacy and a long duration of action.
+This program has reached Phase I development.